Shopify/hydrogen-v1/.changeset/spicy-pans-turn.md

 '@shopify/hydrogen': minor
 ---

-The client configuration, including the `strictMode` option, has been moved from custom client entry handlers to the Hydrogen configuration file.
+**Breaking change**: The client configuration, including the `strictMode` option, has been moved from custom client entry handlers to the Hydrogen configuration file.
 If you had a custom client entry file just to pass client options, you can remove it and do the same in `hydrogen.config.js`:

 ```diff
 // Custom client entry handler